mooreryan/TenderIsTheByte/collections/_posts/2021-05-07-computational-lab-notebooks.md

 layout: post
 title: "Computational lab notebooks using git and git-annex"
 author: ryan
-description: Managing a computational lab notebook is tricky.
+description: Managing a computational lab notebook can be tricky.
 Here I discuss a workflow and command line app for helping you to set up and manage your lab notebook with git and git-annex.
 categories: blog
 image: "/assets/img/posts/computational_lab_notebooks/git_log_672_high.jpg"
 twitter_share: https://ctt.ac/fcl_L
-last_updated: 2021-05-22
+last_updated: 2021-05-24
 ---

 _Disclaimer: if you need a lab notebook for legal records, copyright,